Neurodiversity Advisory,

 Improved Job Satisfaction and Retention

-When neurodivergent employees feel understood and supported, their job satisfaction increases significantly.
-Creating a workplace culture that values and respects neurodiversity fosters a sense of belonging and loyalty among employees.
+When employees feel understood and supported, their job satisfaction increases significantly.
+Creating a workplace culture that values and respects neurodivergence fosters a sense of belonging and loyalty among employees.
 This, in turn, leads to higher retention rates, reducing the costs associated with turnover and recruitment.
 Companies that prioritise neurodiversity support are seen as inclusive and progressive employers, attracting top talent from diverse backgrounds.

 Supporting Employees with Neurodivergent Family Members